veganaip/veganaip.github.io/_recipes/rainbow-buddha-bowl.md

 4. Remove from heat and rinse with cold water to stop the cooking process.

-### For the Tahini Sauce (optional, omit for strict AIP):
+### For the Creamy Tigernut Sauce:

-1. In a small bowl, whisk together tahini, lemon juice, minced garlic, and maple syrup.
+1. In a small bowl, whisk together coconut cream, tigernut oil, lemon juice, minced garlic, and maple syrup.

 2. Gradually add warm water, 1 tablespoon at a time, whisking until the sauce reaches your desired consistency.

 3. Season with salt to taste.

+4. For extra flavor, add 1/4 teaspoon of dried herbs or 1 tablespoon of fresh chopped herbs.

 ### For AIP-Compliant Alternative Sauce: